 - in the case of a temporary employment contract, its expected duration, or if the contract is for a fixed term, the date on which the contract expires;

 The written statement and the notice of core terms must be signed and dated by or on behalf of the employer.
-It must also be retained by the employer during the employment and for one year after the employee's employment has ceased.
+It must also be retained by the employer during the employment and for one year after the employment has ceased.
 Any change to the statutory particulars must be notified to the employee, in writing, within one month.

 If either the written statement or the notice of core terms is not provided as required within one month of the commencement of employment, the employer will be liable for a criminal offence, resulting in a fine of up to €5,000 or imprisonment not exceeding 12 months (or both).

 More generally, it is recommended that employers consider what other terms might be necessary and appropriate, and prepare comprehensive contracts.
 Other relevant terms will depend on the seniority of the employee, and will range from intellectual property and exclusivity of service provisions, to post-termination restrictive covenants.
-Any changes or amendments to the employment contract of a material nature can only be implemented, generally, with the agreement of both parties.
+Any changes or amendments to the employment contract of a material nature can be implemented, generally, only with the agreement of both parties.

 ii Probationary periods

-There is no Irish legislation that deals with probationary periods.
+There is no legislation that deals with probationary periods.
 Therefore, a probationary period will only be effective if expressly provided for.
 The terms of the probationary period, including duration, the length of notice and whether or not the employer has discretion to extend it, should be set out in the contract.

 Although there is no statutory limit on how long an employee can be retained on probation, he or she will be covered by the UDA once 12 months' continuous service is accrued, which will include any period of notice of termination.
 Accordingly, the right to protection against unfair dismissal will apply once the 12-month service threshold has been reached, even if the employee is still on probation.
 Employers will therefore usually seek to conclude the probationary period before the employee completes 12 months' service.